Psychiatric Mental Health Nurse Practitioner Programs

 Financing your Edgewood College Degree

-Graduate tuition for the 2020-21 year (beginning Summer 2020) is $1032 per credit.
-You can expect that cost to rise by approximately 3.5% per year in the future.
+Graduate tuition for the 2021-22 year is $1052 per credit (effective Summer 2021).
+You can expect that cost to rise in the future.
 Most graduate students are working professionals who take courses part-time.
 Typically, a part-time student completes their MSN in 2-3 years.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 Learn more about Stafford Loans, including eligibility requirements and application instructions.